Course: CIS451/651 Data Compression in Multimedia

 Description

-(20 points) In Project 0, students extended a browser's ability to decode new multimedia types by using applications and plug-ins.
-Downloading and installing applications and plug-ins burdens the user of the multimedia object.
+(20 points) In Project 0, students extended a browser's ability to decode new multimedia types by using add-ons, applications or plug-ins.
+Downloading and installing these extensions burdens the user of the multimedia object.
 For many Web surfers, this burden is not worth the gain of decoding a new multimedia object.
-Project 3 demonstrates how to "extend" a browser, or "market" a new multimedia type, without a burden on a user (other than requiring a java-compatible browser.)
+Project 3 demonstrates how to "extend" a browser, or "market" a new multimedia type, without a burden on a user (other than requiring a Java-compatible browser.)

 Tasks